bennett-treptow/laravel-migration-generator/README.md

 php artisan generate:migrations --empty-path
 ```

+This command can also be run by setting the `LMG_RUN_AFTER_MIGRATIONS` environment variable to `true` and running your migrations as normal.
+This will latch into the `MigrationsEnded` event and run this command using the default options specified via your environment variables.
+Note: it will only run when your app environment is set to `local`.

 # Configuration

 Want to customize the migration stubs?
 Make sure you've published the vendor assets with the artisan command to publish vendor files above.